Skip navigation

 How should this medicine be used?

 Elexacaftor, tezacaftor, and ivacaftor come as tablets and as granules to take by mouth.
-It is usually taken with fatty foods twice a day, 12 hours apart.
-Take elexacaftor, tezacaftor, and ivacaftor at the same times every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take these medications exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Take with fatty foods twice a day, 12 hours apart.
+Take elexacaftor, tezacaftor, and ivacaftor at around the same times every day.

 If you are taking the tablets, each daily dose is usually given as 2 different tablets that have different ingredients.
 One tablet (combination of elexacaftor, tezacaftor, and ivacaftor) is orange and the other tablet (ivacaftor) is blue.
 Your doctor will probably tell you to take elexacaftor, tezacaftor, and ivacaftor (2 orange tablets) every morning and ivacaftor (1 blue tablet) every evening.